 The Wilderness Letter

 This letter was written by the Pulitzer Prize-winning novelist Wallace Stegner in December 1960 to a commission charged with reviewing outdoor recreational activity in the US.
 Here, Stegner makes a plea for the preservation of wilderness - not on the grounds that it is good for people to go hiking, fishing, and camping.
 Nor as a reservoir of genetic resources that would otherwise be lost - even if it may be both of those things.
 Stegner looks to make a deeper argument for the preservation of wilderness.
-He argues that it is deeply embedded in the character and nature of the American people - the encounter with the American wilderness has shaped the character and history of the whole popualtion.
+He argues that the wilderness is part of the collective character of the American people, that the encounter with the American wilderness has shaped the identity of the nation.
 As he puts it, we need wilderness preserved “as much of it as is still left, and as many kinds–because it was the challenge against which our character as a people was formed.”

 Please read the letter here: The Wilderness Letter by Wallace Stegner

 Once you have read the letter, please give us your views on the ways in which Stegner interweaves notions of natural order, American identity, human psychic health, and having the space to reflect upon the human condition, into a plea that wilderness should be preserved.
 On his view, even if we, ourselves, never travel to it, we benefit from knowing that it is there.

 What does Stegner’s letter tell us about the ways in which the idea of wilderness has been understood in American cultural discourse?

 If you are a learner based in the United States, how well (or badly) does Stegner’s appeal relate to your own beliefs about the natural world?
 If you are a learner based elsewhere in the world, do you think there is a national tradition of thinking about nature where you are?